 As we mentioned above, the seaman and fisherman have many favorable laws that help them after an injury or death.
 For instance, the seaman and his family has the exclusive right to demand a jury, if he/she wants a jury to decide the case.
 The employer or shipowner can not demand a jury.
 Sometimes, we would rather have a judge decide a case.
 There are many reasons for this, but some cases are better off in front of a judge rather than a jury.

-Also, the seaman and fisherman's family can choice to have their case tried in State Court or Federal Court.
+Also, the seaman and fisherman's family can choose to have their case tried in State Court or Federal Court.
 Again, there are sometimes facts in a case that dictate one choice or another.
 For instance, in State Court in Alaska, the winning party may collect a percentage of attorney's fees.
 In other words, the losing party can be ordered to pay a percentage of the winning party's attorney's fee.
 In a case of strong liability, filing in Alaska State Court can add to the damages that the insurance company must pay.

 F. Insurance companies.